deskflow/deskflow/res/Readme.txt

-Thank you for chosing Synergy! http://symless.com/
+Thank you for choosing Synergy! http://symless.com/

 Synergy allows you to share your keyboard and mouse between computers over a network.